Introduction: Spice Business

-The climatic conditions in India, which is inclusive of both tropical and subtropical weather patterns, make it ideal for almost all spices.
+The climatic conditions in India, which is inclusive of both tropical and subtropical weather patterns, make it ideal for almost all species.

 How to kick start spices export business

-In order to fuel the export business in spices one must begin by registering the business under the requisite head of firm or pvt ltd etc. Then there is a requirement to acquire import export code to validate the export business which is issued by DGFT.
-Once you have furnished the IEC code then launch ahead in the direction of getting spice registration certificate which is issued by Indian spices board.
+In order to fuel the export business in spices one must begin by registering the business under the requisite head of the firm or Pvt ltd etc. Then there is a requirement to acquire import-export code to validate the export business which is issued by DGFT.
+Once you have furnished the IEC code then launch ahead in the direction of getting a spice registration certificate which is issued by the Indian spices board.

-- Requirement of raw materials: Raw materials constitute the basic elements that forms the base of the spice industry.
-One may need to figure out the specific spices to be used for export that can range from fenugreek to pepper.
-Another step would be to look for good quality and attention seeking packing material.
+- Requirement of raw materials: Raw materials constitute the basic elements that form the base of the spice industry.
+One may need to figure out the specific spices to be used for export which can range from fenugreek to pepper.
+Another step would be to look for good quality and attention-seeking packing material.